adwait1-g/adwait1-g.github.io/_posts/rust-c-experiments/2020-10-11-rust-c-experiments.md

 First of all, In C, there are a bunch of constructs we keep using again and again - I want to checkout those constructs in Rust.
 Compare them with the C emitted assembly code, see the difference, see what less/extra it is doing, reason out.
 In the end, I should be able to visualize the assembly code emitted by the rust compiler.

-# Posts

-1. [Intro to rustenv](rust/2020/10/11/intro-to-rustenv.html): If you don't have sudo access to install the rust toolchain or don't want to install it globally, you can use rustenv.
-2. [Rust Startup](rust/2020/10/11/rust-startup.html): A vanilla introduction to the code that runs before the Rust's main function.